-The Hotel's business is committed to provide high quality services and amenities to ensure our guests enjoy their experience.
-The ability to provide quality services to meet our guests' demands and expectations requires concerted efforts from various departments.
-The HODs of our Front Office, Housekeeping and Food & Beverage ("F&B") departments are in-charge in ensuring our guests are well taken care of upon arrival until after their departure.
+The Hotel's business is committed to providing high quality services and amenities to ensure our guests enjoy their experience.
+The ability to provide quality services to meet our guests' demands and expectations requires a concerted effort across various departments.
+The HODs of our Front Office, Housekeeping and Food & Beverage ("F&B") departments are in-charge of ensuring our guests are well taken care of upon arrival until after their departure.
 HODs set the benchmarks together with the Hotel General Manager on delivering quality products and services to achieve high guest satisfaction levels.

-The Hotel appreciates the feedback from our guests to identify particular areas where they have performed well as well as to improve upon.
-Guest feedback is collected at the point of check-in, during their stay, upon check-out, as well as from the Online Travel Agent ("OTA") portals.
+The Hotel appreciates the feedback from our guests to acknowledge areas where they have performed well and to identify areas to improve upon.
+Guest feedback is collected via an online application - SANARP at any point during their stay well as from our staff who have direct interaction with the guests.
+This application is also used by guests to input requests for any services and in addition is being used by the maintenance department to speed up the response time.
+We also proactively review and assess guest comments posted online via the Online Travel Agent ("OTA") portals.
 The Hotel General Manager will lead daily morning briefings with the attendance of HODs to discuss a compiled list of guest's feedback.
 Thereafter, responses are gathered from the relevant departments and prompt action is taken to address each complaint as well as implement action plans to prevent a recurrence.

 In recognition of service excellence displayed by employees, management practice is to share encouraging letters of commendation based on positive feedback received by guests.
-Employee trainings are also regularly refreshed and processes reinforced to address any areas lacking in guest satisfaction.
+Staff who were given positive feedback by guests will also be given a commendation letter.
+Employee trainings are also regularly refreshed and processes reinforced to address any areas in need for improvement towards ensuring guest satisfaction targets.